Columba1198/TEDxJP-5k-C/README.md

 ## Why this exists

+Japanese ASR benchmarks that can be obtained without an application process are scarce, and the ones that exist cover a narrow range.

+- Common Voice is read speech averaging around four seconds.
+Long-form behaviour is invisible, and some references do not match their audio.
+- TEDxJP-10K has reliable references, but one utterance is one caption cue, so nothing runs longer than about 11 seconds.
+Its references are close to verbatim: fillers were added by hand and Arabic numerals rewritten as kanji.

 TEDxJP-5K-V picks its 5,000 segments spread thinly over the talks, which is what gives it its variety.
 The cost is that its segments are independent even within one talk: the context between them is not preserved.

 That makes it unsuitable for measuring a model that refers to what was said before — Whisper's `--condition-on-previous-text`, a model that takes acoustic features from several segments, a streaming system carrying state between utterances.